marccheong/marccheong.github.io/_projects/socialnetworkanalysis.md

     </div>
 </div>

-Given any social network (real or simulated), I am interested in studying both intrinsic and extrinsic features of the network, with both automated and semi-automated techniques, and cross-disciplinary insights {% cite Cheong2013nj %}.
+Given any social network (real or simulated), I am interested in studying both intrinsic and extrinsic features of the network, with both automated and semi-automated techniques, and cross-disciplinary insights.
 A key pillar of this is the development and research of robust techniques to computationally perform what is otherwise laborious manual processing.

 *Collaborators include:* David Green (Monash); Sid Ray (Monash)